reithon/PeepingDHeditor/README.md

-One editor of Horny Doge's game Peeping Dorm Manager.
+One editor for Horny Doge's game Peeping Dorm Manager.

 requirements: